ArtificialBadger/WarriorWare/README.md

 ## Contributing

-Contributions would certainly be unexpected, as this project is unlikely to be of interest to anyone.
+Contributions would certainly be unexpected, as this project is unlikely to be of interest.